arenadata/docs_ads/source/Install/adcm/create_cluster/index.rst

    Install Nifi

-* По результатам инсталляции сервис *Nifi* меняет состояние с *created* -- создан, на *installed* -- установлен.
+* As a result of the installation, the service *Nifi* changes state from *created* to *installed*.

 Install Monitoring Clients service
 ------------------------------------

-Сервис *Monitoring Clients* требует импорта конфигурационных параметров кластера мониторинга (адреса, логин/пароль) в кластер *ads*:
+The *monitoring clients* service is optional and requires importing the configuration parameters of the monitoring cluster (addresses, login/password) to the cluster *ads*:

-1. Для импорта конфигурации мониторинга в кластер *ads* необходимо открыть в ADCM вкладку "CLUSTERS", выбрать опцию *Import* и отметить импортируемые настройки сервисов с помощью простановки флажков в открывшейся форме (:numref:`Рис.%s. <import_configs>`).
+1. To import the monitoring configuration to the *ads* cluster, open the "CLUSTERS" tab in **ADCM**, select the *Import* option and mark the imported service settings using the checkboxes in the opened form (:numref:`Pic.%s. <import_configs>`).

 .. _import_configs:

 .. figure:: ../../imgs/import_configs.png
    :align: center

-   Импорт конфигурации мониторинга
+   Import monitoring configuration

-2. Установка клиентов мониторинга в кластер *ads*:
+2. To install monitoring clients in the cluster *ads*:

-* В кластере *ads* на вкладке "Services" в поле "Actions" нажать на пиктограмму и выбрать действие *Install* для службы *monitoring clients* (:numref:`Рис.%s. <mc_install>`).
+* Return to the cluster tab "Services".
+Press in the "Actions" field on the icon in the *monitoring clients* service row and select the action *Install* (:numref:`Pic.%s. <mc_install>`).

 .. _mc_install:

 .. figure:: ../../imgs/mc_install.png
    :align: center

-   Установка клиентов мониторинга
+   Install monitoring clients

-* По результатам инсталляции служба *monitoring clients* меняет состояние с *created* -- создана, на *monitored* -- мониторится.
+* As a result of the installation, the service *monitoring clients* changes state from *created* to *monitored*.